LangStream/documentation/configuration-resources/data-storage/jdbc.md

 ```

-You are required to provide the `driverClass` class parameter, that is the entry point for bootstrapping the JDBC driver.
+The `driverClass` class parameter is required - it is the entry point for bootstrapping the JDBC driver.

 ## Loading the JDBC driver

-In order to load the JDBC driver you have to provide a dependency to the driver jar file.
+To load the JDBC driver, provide a dependency to the driver jar file.

 ```yaml
   dependencies: